decentralized-identity/trust-establishment/spec/spec.md

 ## Publication & Discovery

+While specific recommendations for how to host, publish, and discover Trust Establishment documents is out of scope of this specification we can raise a number of points for consideration for its users.

 The publication of the JSON-based documents defined in this specification is a common activity users of the specification will need to engage in for their expressions of trust and sentiment to be discovered and digested by other parties.
 There are a number of ways to do this, but they should account for the following core abilities:

-1. Enable Trust Establishment documents to be located via crawling a known set of DIDs (via Service Endpoints) or some other common routing mechanisms.
+1. Enable [[ref:Trust Establishment]] documents to be located via crawling a known set of DIDs (via [Service Endpoints](https://www.w3.org/TR/did-core/#services)) or some other common routing mechanisms.
-2. Enable querying for all or some subset of Trust Establishment documents from a target entity via common DID-based data query/interaction protocols.
+2. Enable querying for all or some subset of [[ref: Trust Establishment]] documents from a target entity via common DID-based data query/interaction protocols.

+There may be different motivations for interacting with [[ref:Trust Establishment]] documents.
+Across those motivations there are a common set of questions one may ask themselves before publishing, including:

+- Who are the intended consumers of this document, and how might they become aware of it?
+- Is this document going to be updated?
+If so, how are updates shared?
+How may consumers of older versions become aware that there is a more recent version?
+- Is hosting this document with a single party a risk: to availablility, privacy erosion, or censorship in some manner?
+- If I intend for this document to be replicated, how do I do that?
+Is there a way to incentivize other parties to replicate my documents?

 ## Appendix